7 Types of Pelicans With Pictures

 The Dalmatian Pelican, also known as the Great White Pelican, is one of the largest types of pelicans in the world.

-They can be found in parts of Europe, Asia, and Africa.
-Unlike other pelicans, Dalmatian Pelicans have a white body with a pinkish-yellow beak and a small curly crest on their heads.
+Dalmatian pelicans can be found in parts of Europe, Asia, and Africa.
+Unlike other pelicans, They have a white body with a pinkish-yellow beak and a small curly crest on their heads.

-The best part is, They are social birds that usually live in large colonies, often near wetlands and shallow lakes, where they feed on fish and other small aquatic animals.
+The best part is that they are social birds that usually live in large colonies, often near wetlands and shallow lakes, where they feed on fish and other small aquatic animals.

 Despite their size, they are graceful swimmers and flyers, making them a sight in the wild.